Cancel anytime

 Positioning

-News Corp B is positioned as a leading global media company with a focus on premium content and digital platforms.
-Its competitive advantages include strong brands, a diversified portfolio, and a global reach.
+News Corp B is positioned as a global media and information services company with a strong presence in digital real estate, news, and book publishing.
+Its competitive advantages include its established brands, global reach, and diverse portfolio.

 Total Addressable Market (TAM)